§ 42-11-2.6. Office of Digital Excellence established.

 (4) Establish, improve, and enhance the state's use of social media and mobile technological applications.

 (c) The office shall coordinate its efforts with the division of enterprise technology strategy and services in order to plan, allocate, and implement projects supported by the information technology investment fund established pursuant to § 42-11-2.5.

 (d) All intellectual property created as a result of work undertaken by employees of the office shall remain the property of the state of Rhode Island and Providence Plantations.
 Any patents applied for shall be in the name of the state.

 (e) The director of administration may promulgate rules and regulations recommended by the chief digital officer in order to effectuate the purposes and requirements of this act.

 (f) The chief digital officer shall report no later than January 31, 2013, and every January 31 thereafter, to the governor, the speaker of the house of representatives, and the senate president regarding the implementation status of all technology infrastructure projects; website improvements; number of e-government transactions and revenues generated; projects supported by the information technology investment fund; and all other activities undertaken by the office.
+The report shall also include planned use for projects related to public safety communications and emergency services, recommendations on the development of and opportunities for shared implementation and delivery of these services among municipalities, and strategies for such shared services.
 The annual report shall be posted on the office's website.